Department of Public Policy

 570 Health and Human Rights (3).
 Course focuses on rights-based approaches to health, applying a human rights perspective to selected public health policies, programs, and interventions.
 Students will apply a formalistic human rights framework to critical public health issues, exploring human rights as both a safeguard against harm and a catalyst for health promotion.

 580 Implementing Change: Barriers and Opportunities in Policy, Government, and the Nonprofit Sector (3).
-An introduction to some of the sectors social change work occurs within: education, healthcare, local policy, philanthropy and nonprofit direct service.
+An introduction to some of the sectors within which social change work occurs: education, healthcare, local policy, philanthropy and nonprofit direct-service.
 Students will learn the fundamental systems of governance and accountability that guide them, and the opportunities or barriers that motivate and de-motivate people working within them.

 585 American Environmental Policy (ENST 585, ENVR 585, PLAN 585) (3).
 See ENVR 585 for description.